 2019 average price is $550,000

-Although the number of existing homes didn’t change at all, if reported on, this data would make it appear as if there was a 29% increase in average price.
+The number of existing homes didn’t change at all.
+As a result, this data would make it appear as if there was a 29% increase in average price.

-Here’s a look at how individual neighbourhoods are performing this year, based on the percentage change versus 2018, ranked from highest increase to lowest:
+Here’s a look at how individual neighbourhoods are performing this year.
+It’s based on the percentage change versus 2018, ranked from highest increase to lowest:

 St Patrick’s Ward (the Ward) +33%